jgmorawetz/densitysplit_fisher_fNL/README.md

 2) Set up bash scripts to run array jobs (iterating through the simulation indices) to execute the python scripts 'densitysplit_power_fiducial.py' and 'densitysplit_power_LCDM_PNG.py' under the folder 'generate_statistics', which generate all the necessary power spectra used in the Fisher analysis and save away to file.

 3) Under the folder 'generate_statistics', run 'merge_power_files.py' to combine all the power spectrum results for each simulation (stored in individual files) into one file containing all realizations.
-These merged files are also stored under the 'data/fisher' folder.

 4) Under the folder 'generate_statistics', run 'produce_fisher_constraints.py' to generate the parameter covariance matrices (inverse of the Fisher matrices) as a function of fitting wavenumber, and in doing so produce the results needed for figures 3 and 4.